LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_1.rst

 Now that you have a better understanding of how topic communication works in ROS2, let's create our own publishers and subscribers:

-1. Using the same approach as before, create two new Python files: *publisher.py*, *subscriber.py*
+1. Using the same approach as before, create two new Python files: *publisher.py* and *subscriber.py*

 2. Add the following code for the publisher